brianreinhold/Nordic-MPM-Health-Devices/README.md

 ### Flags:

 - Type: What the measurement is as a four-byte nomenclature code.
 Every measurement has a type field.
 - Length: The length of the remaining part of the _individual_ measurement.
-If the PHG does not understand the type, it can skip the measurement by jumping &#39;length&#39; bytes to the start of the next measurement. (two bytes)
+If the gateway does not understand the type, it can skip the measurement by jumping &#39;length&#39; bytes to the start of the next measurement. (two bytes)
 - Measurement Flags: (two bytes) – The measurement types are mutually exclusive, so they are given by the value of the first four bits.
   - Bits 0, 1, 2, 3: When 0, the measurement is a numeric.
   - Bits 0, 1, 2, 3: When 1, the measurement is a compound numeric.